laowantong/paroxython/paroxython/ref.md

 #### Construct `closure_definition`

-Recognize functions which include the definition of an inner function and return this inner function.
-Normally, the inner function must refer to a variable defined in the enclosing function, but this is not checked.
+Function enclosing the definition of an inner function and returning it.
+Beware that the current regex does not check whether the inner function refers to a variable defined in the enclosing function.

 ##### Regex